dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1501.md

 A GetOpenFilename example

-The FileFilter argument determines what appears in the dialog box’s Files of Type
+The FileFilter argument determines what appears in the dialog box's Files of Type

 drop-down list.
 This argument consists of pairs of file filter strings followed by